 While these are simple questions, their answers can have a profound impact on your success.
 Make sure to be as general as possible about the file name.
 It’s easier to sift through a list of possible matches, than to omit results because of overly-specific search criteria.
 Additionally, specify searching the entire computer.
 You may have inadvertently moved the file, or it may have been in a temporary folder because the user forgot to save the file after it was created.
 By searching the entire computer, the odds of success are greatly improved.

-Recover Deleted Files With Data Recovery Pro
+Recover Deleted Files With Stellar Windows Data Recovery

 Using Data Recovery Software